Smirenost/PowerShell-Botnet/README.md

 This project was crteated for Educational purposes only and should not be used in any illegal mananer

-For more information in reguards to protecting against malicious malware please see the following: https://adsecurity.org/?p=2604
+For more information in reguards to protecting against malicious PowerShell please see the following: https://adsecurity.org/?p=2604